It's Wednesday 3:32 PMWe're open!

 When news came in summer 2019 that we had re-acquired our historic 55 Ontario St. property – volunteers were all hands on deck.
 Our dedicated volunteers took on the enormous task of cleaning the exterior and interior of the building, re-building the flower beds, repairing doors, and so much more.
 Their most impressive accomplishments are evident throughout the Museum from the newly restored Pump Room and exhibit spaces to the opening of the S.S.
 Keewatin for visitors.
 We could not have done any of it without them.

-Over the past couple years their work has focused on the beautification of our space in preparation for new exhibits and interpretation.
+Over the past few years their work has focused on the beautification of our space in preparation for new exhibits and interpretation.
 And let’s not forget the remarkable work that goes into the gardens and landscaping – our East Pier welcomed visitors after 15 years of disuse!
 It was wonderful sight to see the space providing access to the waterfront.

 Volunteers are also present in the back-end supporting project management, governing committee work and strategic planning at the Board of Directors level.